amandeepmittal/amanhimself.dev/tutorials/posts/2020-06-05-firebase-config-in-a-react-app.md

 - Create a React app using `create-react-app`

-- Created an opinionated directory structure inside React app to manage different components
+- Create an opinionated directory structure inside React app to manage different components

-- Generated Firebase API keys for configuration
+- Generate Firebase API keys for configuration

 - Used environment variables inside a React app to manage keys

-- install `firebase` SDK npm package
+- Install `firebase` SDK npm package

-- connected Firebase SDK to React app
+- Connect Firebase SDK to React app

-- Initialized the Firebase SDK and verified it
+- Initialize the Firebase SDK

+- Why initialize a Firebase instance only once per React app?

 👉 **Resources**